anuvindhs/Terraform-exam-StudyNotes/README.md

 <summary>terraform fmt, terrafoem taint, terraform import.</summary>

 `terraform fmt` - beautify the code and make syntax consistant.</br>
-`terrafoem taint` - mark a resource to del , and it will be deleted on next terraform apply</br>
+`terraform taint` - mark a resource to del , and it will be deleted on next terraform apply</br>
 `terraform import` - bring already build resources to terraform.</br>